csekankan/prep/python.md

 | Sentry | Error tracking + performance | Application errors |
 | PagerDuty/OpsGenie | Alert routing + on-call | Incident management |

+**Industry observability examples:**

+- **Uber:** Distributed tracing saved them during a 2-hour outage.
+A single trace showed: API gateway → user service → payment service → **bank API timeout (30s)**.
+Without tracing, they would have searched all 4000 services manually.

+- **Netflix:** Their approach: "If it moves, measure it."
+Every Python service exports 100+ metrics automatically.
+They alert on the RATE OF CHANGE (sudden spike), not absolute values.
+A gradual increase from 50ms to 200ms is fine.
+A jump from 50ms to 500ms in 1 minute triggers an alert.

+- **Stripe:** Structured logging is mandatory.
+Every log line includes: `request_id`, `user_id`, `merchant_id`, `amount`.
+When something goes wrong, they can reconstruct the ENTIRE lifecycle of a payment by filtering on `request_id`.

+- **Datadog (their own service):** They process 100 billion+ events per day.
+Their Python agent uses OpenTelemetry for instrumentation.
+Key insight: sampling at 1% for normal requests, 100% for errors.
+This keeps cost manageable while catching every problem.

+- **Cloudflare:** Discovered a memory leak via Prometheus metrics.
+Memory gauge showed a slow linear increase over 3 days.
+Root cause: a Python dict used as a cache that was never pruned.
+Without the metric, they would only notice at OOM crash.

 ### 13.1 Structured Logging with structlog

 ```python